3.0

 pricing-and-speed

-Greencare Clinics advertises “transparent pricing” and three types of prices on its pricing page: Free NP intake, $149 new patient consult and $99 for follow-up consults.
+Greencare Clinics advertises transparent pricing and three types of prices on its pricing page: Free NP intake, $149 new patient consult and $99 for follow-up consults.

-Also, the “standard pricing” from the pricing page is advertised differently on its Instagram page [3], FAQ page and service pages.
+However, the website’s standard pricing is lacking transparency.
+It is advertised differently on its Instagram page [2], FAQ page, pricing page, and service pages.
 Here, Instagram and FAQs offer new patients a standard $99 consultation and $49 for concession cardholders.
-Service pages offer all general consults from medical weight management to hair loss and men’s and women’s health at $59 for new and existing patients.

 Here's the pricing at a glance:

-• Follow-up costs $99
+• Follow-up costs $99.

 • NP intake call is free.